Research students can register at The Courtauld with MPhil/PhD status, or with occasional student status.

 Funding & scholarships opportunities

-The deadline for receipt of complete applications is 5pm January 31st 2014.
+The deadline for applications was 14 January 2015.

-Scholarship Applications are completed separately to the Online Admissions Application, should be sent via hardcopy in the post, and must be received within a week of submitting the Online Application.
-More information and an application form can be found here.
+Scholarship Applications will be completed separately to the Online Admissions Application, will be sent via hardcopy in the post, and must be received within a week of submitting the Online Application.
+More information can be found here.

 Applicants may apply direct to The Courtauld using the form below.
 Complete applications should include: